2015 Fremantle Football Club season

-The Fremantle Football Club's 2015 season is their 21st season in the Australian Football League (AFL).
+The Fremantle Football Club's 2015 season was their 21st season in the Australian Football League (AFL).
 The club set a number of records during the year including winning their first McClelland Trophy for finishing first on the ladder after the completion of the home-and-away season and a club record of 17 wins during the home–and–away season.

 Playing list

 Between the conclusion of the 2014 season and the commencement of the 2015 season, Fremantle did not complete any trades nor recruit any free agents in the AFL trade period, despite being reported to have attempted to recruit key position players James Frawley and Aaron Black.

 Key defender Luke McPharlin signed a one-year contract extension during the trade period.

 Recruits and departures

 At the national draft, Fremantle was expected to recruit a tall player, but instead drafted four smaller midfield or forward line players.
 Two of the drafted players, Lachie Weller and Ed Langdon are younger brothers of current AFL players, St Kilda's Maverick Weller and Collingwood's Tom Langdon.
 In the rookie draft, Fremantle selected Ethan Hughes, a half-back flanker originally from Bunbury, before redrafting Tanner Smith.
 With their final selection they selected Irishman Sean Hurley, the club's first ever international recruit.